 - “SCRUM and XP from the Trenches”, 2nd Edition, Henrik Kniberg – a book by the author who has helped many a technology firm (e.g. Spotify) move towards more agile development.

-- “Peopleware”, Tom DeMarco and Timothy Lister – a timeless classic, suggesting that behind successful (or unsuccessful) technology projects that the people, and not technology, are the most important components.
+- “Peopleware”, Tom DeMarco and Timothy Lister – a timeless classic, suggesting that behind successful (or unsuccessful) technology projects are the people, and not technology, are the most important components.
 This book offers a good overview of leading a team of engineers.

 - “Lean Software Development”, Mary Poppendieck – Mary is one of the coolest trainers in software development, and she is an excellent writer as well.
 In this book, she describes the lean approach and principles; production methods which belong in the category “from good to great” for every software team.

 - “Agile Retrospectives”, Diana Larsen, Esther Derby, and Ken Schwaber – retrospective is an agile learning method for software teams and probably one of the most important events for any evolving team.
 That is why in Helmes we value retrospectives in many different ways – together with team members or customers, within the framework of a specific project, or in the whole cooperative structure.
 This book offers a lot of good ideas on how to make the most of the retrospective format.

 There are a lot of other good books on our bookshelf, but the above list should serve as the first glimpse into leading people and software teams and projects the Helmes Way.

 Of course, we suggest you always read and learn about communication with different people, and take steps to getting to know yourself better.
 Being a self-aware professional and a good communicator is a solid base to become a good leader, anyways.